 Step 5.
 A pop-up will appear with the heading Reset Settings.

 This will reset your startup page, new tab page, search engine, and pinned tabs.
 It will also disable all extensions and clear temporary data like cookies.
-Your favorites, history, and saved passwords will not be cleared after reset the Edge.
+Your favorites, history, and saved passwords will not be cleared after resetting the Edge.

 How to clear your history and cache from the Edge browser?